CentaurusInfra/mizar/README.md

 **according to the network partitioning logic** and rewrites the destination IP of the outer packet to the bouncer.

-This overall architecture allows - among many advantages - to accelerate endpoints provisioning, as the management plane programs a finite number of hosts designated as Bouncers instead of propagating the endpoint configuration to each host.
+This overall architecture allows, among other advantages, to accelerate endpoints provisioning, as the management plane programs a finite number of hosts designated as Bouncers instead of propagating the endpoint configuration to each host.